rawls238/privacy_experiment_analysis/README.md

 # Replication Files

-Code that produces the figures and tables in the paper.
-Non-structural results only (Sections 5–7 and Appendices C, D).
+Code that produces the figures and tables in the paper (writeup_v2.tex).
+No structural results.

+# The coverd figures & tables by section.

 ## Section 5 — Privacy Practices, Beliefs & Stated Preferences